antonlogvinenko/javelin/README.md

 *Short term: Runtime data structures*
 * bind runJVM with main function in some mode
-* how to collect trace from other Threads?
 * execute function must optionally collect trace of execution in some way ** pass collecting function?
  ** use State monad on final instructions? (not in instruction DSL)